migueravila/SimpleFox/README.md

 ## ⚠️ Notes

 - As Firefox changed at version 88 introducing the Proton UI, all the old files and configurations moved to [oldFirefox](https://github.com/migueravila/SimpleFox/tree/oldFirefox) branch.
-Also it's pending the **OneLine** version.
 - Windows and MacOS are currently tested but may not be in the future.
 - Some custom themes (And GTK themes in Linux) may break context menus.
+- **One Line** version pending.